 How to Make Sun Dried Tomatoes

-- Drain your tomatoes slightly on paper towels and scoop out any excess seeds if you wish (if you used an heirloom tomato, you can save some seeds for planting next year!).
+- Drain your tomatoes slightly on paper towels and scoop out any excess seeds if you wish (if you used an heirloom tomato, you can save some seeds for planting next year!)

 - Lightly sprinkle the tomatoes with sea salt, and place in the sunniest, hottest spot around your yard until dry.
 Depending on your weather conditions, this could take anywhere from four days to two weeks.

-It’s very important to cover the tomatoes with cheesecloth to keep out any flies or other critters, and provide proper ventilation.
-Use more bricks or a wood frame to raise the cheesecloth up so it does not touch the tomatoes.
+- Cover the tomatoes with cheesecloth or another screen to keep out any flies or other critters, and provide proper ventilation.
+Use more bricks or a wood frame to raise the cheesecloth up so it does not directly touch the tomatoes.

-When the tomatoes are dried they should be leathery but pliable, and non-sticky.
+- When the tomatoes are dried they should be leathery but pliable, and non-sticky.
 Do not over-dry.

-To store your tomatoes, let them cool completely, then put them in glass jars with an airtight lid in the fridge.
+- To store your sun-dried tomatoes, let them cool completely, then put them in glass jars with an airtight lid in the fridge.
 They will keep this way for up to 6 months.
 If you need longer storage, put them in the freezer.